School Committee - February 06, 2025

 Oh, Adam, did you want to say something?

-I just want to ask if you had the language that could either be kind of shown on screen or to make sure we know in the motion what the Warren article should entail.
+I just want to ask if you had the language that could either be kind of shown on screen or to make sure we know in the motion what the warrant article should entail.

 Okay.